Civil conversations on social media may seem like an oxymoron on the order of “working vacation” or “jumbo shrimp.”

 It offers users the ability to control the tone of a conversation they started by hiding replies deemed irrelevant or offensive and preventing a few troublemakers from creating drama with inappropriate, rude, or hateful comments.

-Now, about 15 months later, it seems like it maybe hasn’t made Twitter more civil (I’m not sure I can write that with a straight face).
+Now, several years—and a new owner later—it seems like it maybe hasn’t made Twitter more civil (I’m not sure I can write that with a straight face).

 Has the feature had the effect they expected?
 Does it truly cut down on abuse for organizations on the social platform?